 One reason to buy physical books and music CDs rather than Kindle books and iTunes files is that when you own a physical copy of the book or music CD, you can lend it to friends.
 You could also, if you chose, sell your copy.
 These are rights guaranteed by the first sale right in Section 109 of the Copyright Act.
 When you buy a Kindle book or an iTunes song (or more accurately, when you license them), you have no practical way to lend or sell them.
 ReDigi… More

 When Tin Pan Alley composer B.G.
 “Buddy” DeSylva co-composed such 1920’s hits as California Here I Come, Sonny Boy and If You Knew Susie (and lesser-known works such as Why Don’t You Marry the Girl?) he may have understood that he was leaving an indelible mark on American popular culture.
-But could he have… More
+But could he have possibly realized that he would leave an indelible mark on American legal culture by sleeping with his secretary?
+In fact, DeSylva’s adultery, and the… More

 Yesterday the Second Circuit issued its decision undoing the District Court’s certification of a plaintiff class in the long-running lawsuit claiming that the Google Books Library Project violates copyright in millions of books.
 The plaintiffs, the Authors Guild and various individual authors, assert that Google’s practice of scanning and digitizing in-copyright books from major libraries, and making short “snippets” of those books available to the public in response to searches, is an infringement of copyright.
 The District Court had certified a class consisting of all U.S. authors… More